 How to verify your identity

 In some cases we may require you to submit a copy of your government-issued ID and a proof of address such as a utility bill to verify your identity.
-If you have received an email requesting you to provide us with verification documents, please submit them through this form.
+If you have received an email requesting you to provide us with verification documents, please follow the instructions in the email.